lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 In the current implementation of the Curated modules, key vetting (a process of making keys depositable) occurs through the DAO, and in particular EasyTrack motion, which the operator initiates after submitting keys.
 DSM changes aim to improve the process of key vetting to be able to work without the governance approval and to accommodate future permissionless modules.

-The current VEBO mechanism only processes validator exits in response to user withdrawal requests.
+The current VEBO mechanism only requests validators to exit in response to user withdrawal requests.
 This limitation hinders the protocol's ability to manage validator exits proactively, especially for permissionless modules.
 From the Staking Router's side, it is proposed to consider the module's share when prioritizing validators for exit.

 The introduction of the Community Staking Module, which does not limit the number of node operators, necessitates a scalable solution for the Oracle's third-phase reporting.